Booking Terms & Conditions for

 You agree to camp only in the designated areas on site.

-No animals are allowed on site unless prior agreement has been made with Queer Spirit (this will only be considered for trained support animals.)
+No animals are allowed on site unless prior agreement has been made with Queer Spirit.

 Smoking is not allowed inside any enclosed structures including temporary structures such as tents, marquees etc.

-The Queer Spirit festival aims to be a fun, inclusive LGBT+ festival and in general we will only exclude people if they breach the terms and conditions or they fail to comply with the event ethos, however we reserve the right to exclude or to remove anyone from the festival, without necessarily stating the reasons for doing so.
+The Queer Spirit festival aims to be a fun, inclusive LGBTQI+ festival and in general we will only exclude people if they breach the terms and conditions or they fail to comply with the event ethos (https://queerspirit.net/about/ethos), however we reserve the right to exclude or to remove anyone from the festival, without necessarily stating the reasons for doing so.

 During the event, we will make every attempt to clearly post information about all events taking place during the festival so you have plenty of opportunity to find out what is involved before taking part.